geodezyx.operational package

 • download_nav (bool, optional) – Download automatically the Broadcast navigation files. will be stored in <out_dir_main>/nav The default is True.

 • download_sp3 (bool, optional) – Download automatically the SP3 orbit files.
-CODE’s MGEX are used per default. will be stored in <out_dir_main>/nav The default is True.
+CODE’s MGEX or REPRO3 before 2018 are used per default. will be stored in <out_dir_main>/nav The default is False.

 • force (bool, optional) – Per default, skip anubis execution if a xtr file already exists in out_dir_main The default is False.